Syncing 10,000 leads/mo? GET A DEMO

 Keep in mind that running ads is a constantly changing process.
 You’ll need to stay proactive in tuning and optimizing your campaigns, as well as gathering piles of data for your future Facebook ads.

-Once your ads are live, you should try monitoring their performance regularly.
+Once your ads are live, you should monitor their performance regularly.
 Use Meta Ads Manager to track key metrics like CTR (click-through rate), CPC (cost per click), and conversions.

-Additionally, Facebook Conversions API for CRM integrations help monitor and optimize your ads by;
+Additionally, Facebook Conversions API integrations help monitor and optimize your ads by;

 • Providing accurate data tracking